aidtopia/twitchy_cat/documentation/twitchy_cat_assembly.md

 I'll also show how you can wire your cat to various prop controllers.

-To make your skeleton look good and creepy, you'll need additional supplies covered in the corpsing instructions. _TODO: Need link to the corpsing instructions._
+To make your skeleton look good and creepy, you'll need additional supplies covered in the [corpsing instructions][12].

 ### Linkage Options